 1) Hapag Ihaw-Ihaw Restaurant

 The Philippines boasts a wide range of mouthwatering foods.
 Fortunately for Vancouverites, an authentic Filipino dining experience is close at hand.
-Located at 5432 Victoria Drive, the Hapag Ihaw-Ihaw Restaurant features an extensive menu loaded with flavorful Filipino favorites.
+The Hapag Ihaw-Ihaw Restaurant features an extensive menu loaded with flavorful Filipino favorites.
 Whet your appetite with a couple of lumpias or barbecued meat skewers as you decide on your main course.

 Try one of the house specials like the crispy pata and sizzling sisig or indulge in a plate of tender barbecued pork slices.
 Chicken lovers will have a hard time deciding whether to chow down on the chicken inasal or the lechon manok.
 The ensaladang talong, which is grilled eggplant, tomatoes, and shallots topped with a salted egg, is a tasty alternative for those who don’t want to eat meat.
 Of course, no authentic Filipino dining experience is complete without topping the meal off with a refreshing Halo-Halo for dessert.

 The Hapag Ihaw-Ihaw Restaurant might not qualify as “fancy” or “upscale”, but it serves up some of the best Filipino fares in Vancouver and they do it for a very reasonable price.

 2) Miku Restaurant

 📍 200 Granville St #70, Vancouver, BC V6C 1S4, View on Google Maps.